 Parents unintentionally start teaching language arts through parenting – even during pregnancy.
 Intentional parenting is important work and as a homeschool parent, you should include being intentional with academics (though not as important as addressing heart issues).

 First, let’s define what language arts encompasses – at least for the purpose of teaching language arts in the homeschool – so that you get an idea of what I will cover.
-Following articles will go in-depth for each topic, while this is a general overview.
+The eBook goes in-depth for each topic, while this is a general overview.

 What Is Language Arts?
 Let’s Break It Down.